Updated: May 2021, August 2021, January 2022

 By choosing a single platform to manage and maintain tangible assets, companies can benefit from a system that’s able to provide an in-depth overview.

 What’s more, the right management solution can tie into logistics to let anyone monitor inventory in real-time.
-It can also help with assigning equipment to individuals and teams, and to automate maintenance schedules to minimise downtime.
+It can also help with assigning equipment to individuals and teams, and automating maintenance schedules to minimise downtime.

 An ERP system might help to automate company operations, but an effective AMS platform helps to automate the real day-to-day actions involved in running a manufacturing business.
 ERP may help to manage business processes, but AMS can help manage the actual maintenance, ordering, and deployment processes.